SGCYB/Linksys-MR6350-Forensic-Analysis-Hardware-Hacking-/README.md

 **Security Implications**

 This analysis demonstrates the ease of accessing a router's internal systems with physical access and basic tools.
-It is definently an uncommomn point of entry but it is still something to think about.
+It is definently an uncommon point of entry but it is still something to think about.
 In enterprise environments, it is very common to see the use of secure physical storage—such as locked network cabinets—to protect infrastructure hardware from untrusted hands.

 **Conclusion**